lesiwka/python-lesivka/README.md

-# python-lesivka
+# python-lesiwka
-Python library to convert to/from Lesivka
+Python library to convert to/from Lesiwka